install-it/install-it/README.md

 <img src="https://github.com/user-attachments/assets/909dcbbd-9b02-4c06-941e-a77035e1250f" width="754" height="569">

-To add an installer into driver-box:
+To add an installer into install-it:

 1. Place all your installer under the `driver/<category>` folder
 2. Create a installer group
    - you can add multiple installer into a single group
-   - driver-box predefined three categroies: `network`, `display`, and `miscellaneous`, only `miscellaneous` allow multiple selection
+   - install-it predefined three categroies: `network`, `display`, and `miscellaneous`, only `miscellaneous` allow multiple selection
 3. Enter the details for each installer
 4. Done

 > [!TIP]
-> It is highly recommended to provide the correct command-line options so that the installer can be executed in unattended mode to maximise functionality of driver-box. <br />
+> It is highly recommended to provide the correct command-line options so that the installer can be executed in unattended mode to maximise functionality of install-it. <br />
 > See [Exection Option](#exection-option) section for more information.

 <details>